 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Hope Bancorp, Inc., headquartered in the US, currently does not report any carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
-Additionally, there are no documented reduction targets or climate pledges associated with the company.
+Hope Bancorp, Inc., headquartered in the US, currently does not report any specific carbon emissions data, as indicated by the absence of emissions figures in kg CO2e.
+Furthermore, there are no documented reduction targets or climate pledges associated with the company.
 This lack of data suggests that Hope Bancorp, Inc. may not have established formal commitments to reduce its carbon footprint or engage in climate initiatives at this time.
-As the financial services industry increasingly prioritises sustainability, it is essential for organisations like Hope Bancorp, Inc. to consider developing and disclosing climate commitments to align with industry standards and stakeholder expectations.
-Without specific emissions data or reduction initiatives, the company may face challenges in demonstrating its environmental responsibility and commitment to combating climate change.
+As the financial services industry increasingly prioritises sustainability, it is essential for organisations like Hope Bancorp, Inc. to consider developing and disclosing comprehensive climate strategies.
+This could include setting science-based targets for emissions reductions and participating in initiatives such as the Carbon Disclosure Project (CDP) to enhance transparency and accountability in their environmental impact.